 Rep. Rob Woodall (R-GA07) hosted a telephone town hall meeting on March 22 to gather citizen input regarding upcoming budget negotiations.

-Woodall is a member of the House Budget Committee – the committee responsible for writing Congress’ overall budget plan for the fiscal year.
+Woodall is – the committee responsible for writing Congress’ overall budget plan for the fiscal year.

 Though negotiations for the 2012 fiscal year should be underway, Woodall said Congress is still mired down in its attempt to resolve last year’s budget which runs through September of this year.